DragonImages / iStock / Getty Images Plus

 You may genuinely want grandkids or think it’s innocent to ask someone why they’re a server when they hold a college degree, but there are some questions you may not even realize are rude.
 Think about the implications of your query before starting a potentially touchy topic of conversation.

 Everyone has their bad days, but it’s important to recognize if you’re constantly belittling others, getting angry and talking short with people.
 Treat others the way you want to be treated.
 That means you should greet others with a smile, be thankful when others help you out and have a positive attitude on life.
 If you need help, there are a lot of tips and tricks for being a kinder person.

 Sure, you can easily text someone to let them know you’re running 20 minutes behind — but that doesn’t mean you should allow yourself the opportunity to run 20 minutes behind.
 If you promise to be somewhere at 1 p.m., make it your duty to be there at 1 p.m.
 Lateness is definitely one of the habits you should break long before you turn 40.

 The easiest way to become a pro at small talk?
 Learn how to listen.
 Everyone likes to talk about themselves, but when you’re engaged in a pleasant conversation, don’t forget to ask your conversation partner plenty of questions and listen to their answers.
-You never know what you may learn about another person!
+You never know what you may learn about another person.

-Some people don’t care for seafood, but no one cares for seeing your food.
-Everyone is taught not to speak with one’s mouth full from a young age, and it’s something that should never be forgotten.
+Most people are taught not to speak with one’s mouth full from a young age, and it’s something that should never be forgotten.
 Even if someone has asked you a question and you’re desperate to answer but you’ve got your mouth full, finish what you’re eating before you reply.
 Doing otherwise would make you a victim to one of the most common table etiquette mistakes.

 More from The Daily Meal: